 There are digital add-ons you can buy to extend the reach of your City Card, like an airport transfer (usually the public transport feature doesn’t include travel to the airport) or a 24-hour Big Bus Tour ticket.

-Buy them online before you travel or once you arrive in Vienna from hotels, tourist information offices and public transport offices.
+Buy them online before you travel or once you arrive in Vienna from your hotel, tourist information offices and public transport offices.

 The Vienna Pass is also available for periods of 24 hours (€59), 48 hours (€89) and 72 hours (€119).
 It’s important to note that it works on a daily basis rather than a 24 hour one, meaning that if you use it first at 3pm, that whole day counts as the first one.